 Why do you need this breadth of skills?
 Because the role itself is incredibly broad and varied and you’ll be using them every day.

-Now we get really detail oriented, as you work day in, day out with the development team as a product owner—defining and iterating the product as you go, solving problems as they pop up and closely managing scope so you can get the product out on time.
+Now we get really detail-oriented.
+As you work day in, day out with the development team as a product owner—defining and iterating the product as you go, solving problems as they pop up, and closely managing scope so you can get the product out on time.

 And then you do it all over again.
-And these days its not a waterfall process – you’re not doing this step by step, you’re doing this for a dozen products or features at any one time, switching from strategy to tactics in the blink of an eye.
+And these days it’s not a waterfall process.
+You’re not doing this step by step, you’re doing this for a dozen products or features at any one time, switching from strategy to tactics in the blink of an eye.

 Sure it’s a tough job but it’s just about the most fun you can have with your clothes on—certainly the most fun you’re going to get paid to do.
 You get to define the very essence of a product, design solutions to your customers’ problems, work with everyone in the business and play a very large part in your business’s success.
 We’re the unsung heroes of the tech world—or at least we’d like to think so…

-Learn more about Product Management
+Discover more great content on Product Management